Kaspersky Security Center uses the following types of certificates to enable a secure interaction between the application components:

 An iOS MDM Server certificate is required for authentication of Administration Server on mobile devices running the iOS operating system.
 The interaction with these devices is performed via the Apple mobile device management (MDM) protocol that involves no Network Agent.
 Instead, you install a special iOS MDM profile, containing a client certificate, on each device, to ensure two-way SSL authentication.

 Client certificates are transmitted to iOS devices when you download those iOS MDM profiles.
-Each iOS MDM Server client certificate is unique.
+An iOS MDM Server client certificate is unique for each managed iOS device.
 You generate all iOS MDM Server client certificates by means of the certification authority for auto-generated user certificates ("MCA").

-A special type of certificate is used by Web Server, a component of Kaspersky Security Center Administration Server.
+A special type of certificate is used by Kaspersky Security Center Web Server (hereinafter referred to as Web Server), a component of Kaspersky Security Center Administration Server.
 This certificate is required for publishing Network Agent installation packages that you subsequently download to managed devices, as well as for publishing iOS MDM profiles, iOS apps, and Kaspersky Security for Mobile installation packages.
 For this purpose, Web Server can use various certificates.

 If the mobile device support is disabled, Web Server uses one of the following certificates, in order of priority: